Telecommunications Industry Ombudsman Ltd (TIO)

-The TIO and your privacy rights
+The TIO and your personal information

 What personal information does the TIO collect?